Updated July 22nd 2021

 Provide copies of sick policies to parents and staff for signature.

-Post emergency contact lists and speak with parents about securing alternative care in the event the child is sick and unable to attend the programme or there is an emergency which requires temporary closure.
+Post emergency contact lists and speak with parents about securing alternative care in the event the child is sick and unable to attend the programme or there is an emergency that requires temporary closure.

 Children and staff who become ill while at the facility should be sent home immediately and directed to the https://www.gov.bm/coronavirus website for more information about COVID-19.